DavidNart90/WingiPay-Integration/README.md

 # WingiPay Integration

-Wingipay Merchant Api is an The APIs enable collection of funds either via mobile money or credit and debit cards.
+Wingipay Merchant Api is a payment api for all payments in Africa.
+The APIs enable collection of funds either via mobile money or credit and debit cards.

 Requirements: